apatti/Balanced-News-Perspective/README.md

 ## Technology Stack:
 - **Large Language Models (LLMs):** To generate diverse perspectives and summaries.
-- **MultiAgents Framework Agno:** To manage and coordinate multiple agents for different tasks.
+- **MultiAgents Framework Agno:** A lightweight library for building multi-modal Agents.
 - **Vector Database Qdrant:** To efficiently store and retrieve vectorized data for fast and accurate searches.

 ## Getting Started: